tibordp/pyncette/docs/usage.rst

     @app.middleware
     async def retry(context: Context, next: Callable[[], Awaitable[None]]):
-        # Prefer to rely on Pyncette to drive task retry logic
+        # Example only, prefer to rely on Pyncette to drive task retry logic
         for _ in range(5):
             try:
                 await next()